aprismatic/prismadb/README.md

 2. From command prompt run the script `launch.ps1`.

 3. On a typical Windows 10 install, you will be prompted to allow new application to access network.
-Make sure to allow it to access public networks:
+Make sure to allow it to access public and private networks:
 ![](https://raw.githubusercontent.com/PrismaDB/PrismaDB/master/img/firewall.png)

 4. Wait until you see the SQLCMD prompt:
 ![](https://raw.githubusercontent.com/PrismaDB/PrismaDB/master/img/sqlcmd.gif)
  * If you are having troubles running the script, make sure that your Powershell execution policy is set to `RemoteSigned` (see this instruction: https://superuser.com/a/106363)